Release date: 11 Jul 1970 (UK) (the day after the fateful QEH concert, which propelled the new line-up including Rick Wakeman to public attention!)

 So altogether we've been working on it since last October.
 It must have cost a fortune.
 But A&M seem to believe in it.
 They are giving it a Radio Luxembourg promotion for three weeks.
 It's quite an unusual song, quite different from anything we've done.
 It's much lighter."

-With hindsight, the release of "Forever" as a single at that time was a strange decision indeed by A&M, given that by then the Strawbs had changed fundamentally and the release date more or less co-incided with the Queen Elizabeth Hall concert which would be released as Just A Collection Of Antiques And Curios.
+With hindsight, the release of "Forever" as a single at that time was a strange decision indeed by A&M, given that by then the Strawbs had changed fundamentally into the band who wowed the Queen Elizabeth Hall concert, which would be released as a live album, Just A Collection Of Antiques And Curios later in the year.
 "Forever" harks back to the pop material the Strawbs first produced at A&M, rather than the emerging folk-rock group.

 Whilst the Italian release came with a fancy sleeve, the UK version had the standard company sleeve.
 The b-side of the UK release was "Another Day" from Dragonfly.
 There was a promo release (not date stamped).